 About the authors

-Lizzy lourenco, performed these studies as part of a MRes in Clinical Sciences.
-She designed the questionnaires, performed the participant recruitment and acquired all the images, and analysed the data.
+Lizzy Lourenco and Liam Shaw performed these studies as part of a MRes in Clinical Sciences and PhD studies respectively.
+They designed the questionnaires, recruited the participants, acquired all the images, and analysed the data.
 Harry Pratt and Dr Yalin Zheng, are image analysis experts in the Institute of Ageing and Chronic Disease at the University of Liverpool.
 They wrote the code that converted the photographs into quantifiable data.
 Dr Gabriela Czanner is biostatistican also based at the University of Liverpool.
 She helped in study design and guided the statistical analyses.
 Dr Kevin Hamil and Mr Austin McCormick jointly conceived, designed and supervised this project.
 Kevin is a faculty member in the Department of Eye and Vision Science in the Institute of Ageing and Chronic Disease.
 Austin in a consultant ophthalmologist and oculplastics surgeon who regularly deals clinically with eyelid tumours.

 * SPF30 moisturiser Olay Regenerist advanced anti-ageing.
 SPF30 sunscreen Soltan Sensitive hypoallergenic suncare lotion.
 Note; we have no association with either of these companies or products and do not specifically endorse these or any other formulations!
 I include the details here for completeness.